apache/allura/Allura/docs/getting_started/install_each_step.rst

 System Packages
 ^^^^^^^^^^^^^^^

 Before we begin, you'll need to install some system packages.
-Allura currently supports Python 3.7.
+Allura currently supports Python 3.7 through 3.11.
+The steps below use 3.7.

 .. code-block:: bash